pip-services/pip-services-docs/content/en/python/commons/data/any_value.md

 #### get_as_object
-Gets the value stored in this object without any conversions
+Gets the value stored in this object without any conversion.

 > get_as_object(): Any